rbaumbach/Utensils-Extensions/README.md

 1. Add Utensils to your Podfile `pod 'Utensils+Extensions'`.
 2. Install the pod(s) by running `pod install`.
-3. Add Utensils to your files with `import Utensils+Extensions`.
+3. Add Utensils to your files with `import UtensilsExtensions`.

 ### Swift Package manager